rajpandya737/Anisync/README.md

 ## Description

 Osu!
 Songs from MyAnimeList User is a web application that takes a MyAnimeList (MAL) username as input and returns a list of songs from the game Osu! that appear on the user's anime list.
 The app utilizes the Osu!
 API, unofficial MyAnimeList API, and Beautiful Soup for web scraping.
+This website will be using a React frontend and a Flask backend.

 ## API Usage